xiaabdfe/bdfepush/docs/guide-2.md

 ## Categories
 As mentioned, there are three main categories of equipment: Weapons, Armours and Medals.

-[**Weapons**](https://github.com/caelumff/bdfeguides/wiki/List-of-Weapons) (武器): All weapons come with an auto skill (通常技) and at least one special skill (必殺技).
+<a href="list-weapons">**Weapons**</a> (武器): All weapons come with an auto skill (通常技) and at least one special skill (必殺技).
 You can equip up to five as you unlock the slots in tutorials.
 Passive effects of all weapons only work on that particular weapon except stat increases.
 Each job can only equip one weapon category.

 Weapon Category | Japanese | Job
 ---|:-:|:-: